 Field Interscholastic Sports

-State law requires that all students who participate in interscholastic sports including tryouts must have two forms on file at the Field health office.
+State law requires that all students who participate in interscholastic sports have a physical examination on file.
 These include the physical examination form and interscholastic sports authorization form.
 The physical form is valid for one year from the date the doctor performs the exam.
 Parents/guardians and the health care provider must each complete portions of the physical form.
-The interscholastic sports form must be completed by the parent/guardian every year.
-Students will not be permitted to participate in any sports activities without these forms on file.

 The Medical Authorization Form must be completed by both the physician and the parent/guardian for all medication including prescription drugs and all over the counter medications such as Tylenol, Motrin, etc. All medications must be brought to school by an adult.
 Prescription medications must be in the original pharmacy container with the child’s name on it.
 Over the counter medication must be in an unopened container.